WiIIiamTang/block-munchers/README.md

    - Multiplayer
       - Host or Connect to a multiplayer game.
 There are two game modes to choose from.
 Both players must lock in before starting the match.
 - Index: View information on the types of blocks in the game.
-- Help: Get basic information on how to play.
+- Help: Get basic information on what the controls are.
 - Settings: Change framerate and other settings.

 # Multiplayer support